Note that this is a Europe focused lesson. Your active focus is Latin America.

 Yo monté en globo una vez en 2010.

-For other uses of El Pretérito Perfecto see also When to use the perfect tense versus the simple past in European Spanish (Perfecto vs Indefinido).
+For other uses of El Pretérito Perfecto see also When to use the perfect tense versus the simple past (Perfecto vs Indefinido).

 Want to make sure your Spanish sounds confident?